Mandy15/MKS65C-FinalProject/README.md

 Clients wait until there are five players before starting the game.
 Have to get server to establish turns and assign the hinter.INCOMPLETE
 ###### Jan 18
 Changed original idea to make the exchanging between the hinter and guessers less complicated.
+Code seems fine, but possible loading/time issue?
+Something wrong at sending hinter the taboo words.